ziadrehaan/ALU-4bit-8Operation-/README.md

 ## 🧠 Logic Design

-The design consists of:
+The ALU is designed as a purely combinational digital circuit and includes the following components:

-- Logic gates (AND, OR, XOR, NOT)
+- **Basic logic gates**: AND, OR, XOR, XNOR, NAND for bitwise operations
-- Multiplexers to select between operations
+- **Comparator circuit**: To perform binary comparison between A and B
-- 4-bit adder/subtractor built from full adders
+- **4-bit adder/subtractor**: Built from full adders to handle arithmetic operations
-- Control lines to choose the operation
-- Output display section using 7-segment decoder
+- **Multiplexers (MUX)**: Used to select one of the 8 operations based on a 3-bit control signal
+- **7-segment display decoder**: Converts binary output to human-readable digits
+- **Control logic**: Determines which operation is active based on user input

 ## 📷 Schematic